Hargrave Military Academy: Varsity

 Hargrave fields many varsity athletic teams, including football, basketball, baseball, wrestling, soccer, golf, tennis, diving, cross country, track and field, and swimming.

-Post-graduate basketball
+Postgraduate basketball

 The Tigers have won three National Prep Championships since a formal tournament began in the mid-2000s.
 The program has produced hundreds of players that went on to play NCAA Division I basketball, and 26 that have gone on to play in the National Basketball Association.
 The program has also been a breeding ground for college coaches, as many former head coaches and assistants have ascended through the ranks at the NCAA Division I level.
 The Hargrave Military Academy basketball program was named "Program of the Decade" by RealGM in 2012 after a study showing that Hargrave produced more successful college basketball players than any other prep school or high school in the nation.
 The program was also featured on a season 2 episode of CNN's Inside Man.

-Clubs and organizations

-There are many clubs and organizations that cadets can participate in while attending Hargrave, including: